bentelford/blt-web/content/order.md

 • **Size** *(refer to <a href="https://benjamintelford.com/img/merch/sizingchart.jpg">sizing chart</a>)*
 <br>
 <br>
-Once order is recieved, you will be sent an invoice confirming the products and total cost.
-Payments are to be made through e-transfer, and must be sent before order is confirmed.
+Once email/text order is recieved, you will be sent an invoice confirming the products and total cost.
+Payments are to be made through e-transfer, and orders will not be confirmed until payment is made.
 <br>
-E-transfer'S are sent to **bent@benjamintelford.com**
+E-transfers are sent to **bent@benjamintelford.com**.
 <br>
 <br>
 Don't hesitate to <a href="https://benjamintelford.com/contact">reach out</a> with any questions regarding merch!